-BW: I was using Fruity Loops.
-Actually, I started with a demo of Fruity Loops 4.0 which wouldn’t let you save your work.
+I was using Fruity Loops.
+Actually, I started with a demo of Fruity Loops 4.0 which wouldn't let you save your work.
 For over a year I produced music in that manner.
-I was on a budget and wouldn’t pay the hundred bucks to upgrade it.
+I was on a budget and wouldn't pay the hundred bucks to upgrade it.
 It really helped me out in a lot of ways because it forced me work quickly.
 Having to make something before my computer crashed, helped me in the long run.

 OTB: While we're talking about long run, when did you start pursuing music production full-time?

-BW: There was so much producing going on, that it just became an integral part of my life.
-I couldn’t imagine doing anything else.
+There was so much producing going on, that it just became an integral part of my life.
+I couldn't imagine doing anything else.
 This all started off by selling beats in high school, usually posting them online.
 People who had an interest in the beats, would then reach out.
-That’s around the time period I realized this could be a career, something long-term.
+That's around the time period I realized this could be a career, something long-term.
 Then, I started getting into more electronic music which is where the Big Wild project was created.
-I’ve always felt Big Wild was going to be my big effort to make this real life.
+I've always felt Big Wild was going to be my big effort to make this real life.

 Big Wild Spring Tour 2016 Recap

-OTB: We’ve noticed you play a few different instruments while on stage, how did you learn to play them all?
+We've noticed you play a few different instruments while on stage, how did you learn to play them all?

-BW: I’ll have a cajon, whistles, drums and piano on stage just to name a few.
+I'll have a cajon, whistles, drums and piano on stage just to name a few.
 As time goes on, I become more inspired making music by teaching myself how to play.

-OTB: We’re definitely excited to see your performance here at Vertex Festival, anything special planned?
+We're definitely excited to see your performance here at Vertex Festival, anything special planned?

-BW: There are always changes being made, but yeah – today’s going to be a lot of fun, we have a really good crowd here.
-Recently, I’ve been working on a lot of new music, and some really cool remixes are finished up.
+There are always changes being made, but yeah - today's going to be a lot of fun, we have a really good crowd here.
+Recently, I've been working on a lot of new music, and some really cool remixes are finished up.
 Those will be out soon, over the next 6 to 8 months.
-I’m really excited about that.
+I'm really excited about that.
 There are big plans in the works for 2016.
 Especially, in terms of overhauling the set and carrying out my full vision.

-OTB: New music usually translates to new shows, can we expect a Big Wild tour in the future?
+New music usually translates to new shows, can we expect a Big Wild tour in the future?

-BW: Actually, we just announced six upcoming shows with Zeds Dead this morning.
-After that, there are a few shows with Tyco in the Fall.
-Performing at festivals and one off shows here and there with guys like Pretty Lights and Bassnectar is enjoyable.
-After that I’m planning to take some time off in order to work on the show.
-I’ll continue to put out new music here and there and come back strong in 2017.
+is enjoyable.
+After that I'm planning to take some time off in order to work on the show.
+I'll continue to put out new music here and there and come back strong in 2017.

 OTB: You're playing with Pretty lights this week, prior to his upcoming shows here in Colorado.
 Any chance there is a Big Wild appearance in the works at either Red Rocks or Telluride?

-BW: I don’t know, we’re actually heading to New Hampshire tomorrow where he will be playing, and then again in Nashville too.
-It’s been pretty sweet being able to connect with different acts.
+I don't know, we're actually heading to New Hampshire tomorrow where he will be playing, and then again in Nashville too.
+It's been pretty sweet being able to connect with different acts.

 After spending some time with Jackson we are pretty stoked to see what the rest of 2016 and 2017 look like for him and the music he creates.
 Be on the lookout for big things coming from Big Wild.